Massive-mode polarization entangled biphoton frequency comb

-We performed the measurement of the time histogram of coincidence counts in each frequency range, setting the central wavelength of the BPFs to (1560.48~nm, 1560.48~nm), (1570.48~nm, 1550.61~nm), (1580.48~nm, 1540.98~nm), (1590.48~nm, 1531.59~nm) and (1600.48~nm, 1522.43~nm), and the bandwidths of the BPFs to 3.00~nm and 0.03~nm.
-Figure S6 shows the all results with the fitting using Eq.~\eqref{sum} for the bandwidth of 3.00~nm and Eq.~\eqref{single} for the bandwidth of 0.03~nm.
-The fitting results show $p \simeq 1$ in Eq.~\eqref{sum} and the results of the fitting using Eq.~\eqref{sum} are almost same to the results of the fitting using Eq.~\eqref{multi}.
-Therefore, the generated states are almost pure states.
-The property of the generated frequency comb, which is estimated by the best fit to the data, are shown in Table.~\ref{cavity}.
-The FWHM depends on the frequency because FWHM is related to the frequency dependent reflectance of PPLN/WR~\cite{Ikuta2019d}.
+We measured the time histogram of coincidence counts in each frequency range by setting the central wavelength of the BPFs to (1560.48~nm, 1560.48~nm), (1570.48~nm, 1550.61~nm), (1580.48~nm, 1540.98~nm), (1590.48~nm, 1531.59~nm), and (1600.48~nm, 1522.43~nm), and by setting the bandwidths of the BPFs to 3.00~nm and 0.03~nm.
+Figure~S4 shows all the results of the fitting obtained using equation~\eqref{sum} for the bandwidth of 3.00~nm and equation~\eqref{single} for the bandwidth of 0.03~nm.
+The fitting results indicate that $p \simeq 1$ in equation~\eqref{sum}, and the results of the fitting using equation~\eqref{sum} are almost the same as the results of the fitting using equation~\eqref{multi}.
+The properties of the generated frequency comb, which are estimated by the best fit to the data, are summarized in Table S1.
+The FWHM depends on the frequency because it is related to the frequency-dependent reflectance of PPLN/WR~\cite{Ikuta2019d}.